rmosolgo/graphql-ruby/readme.md

   - if you were to request a field, then request it in a fragment, it would get looked up twice
   - https://github.com/graphql/graphql-js/issues/19#issuecomment-118515077
 - Code clean-up
-  - Unify unwrapping types (It's on `TypeKind` but it's still not right)
   - Accept native Ruby types in definitions, then convert them to GraphQL types
   - Make Schema validations run before TypeReducer
   - Remove deprecated `params:` keyword